awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. On the **Configure node group** page, fill out the parameters accordingly, and then choose **Next**\.
    + **Name** — Enter a unique name for your managed node group\.
    + **Node IAM role name** — Choose the node instance role to use with your node group\.
-For more information, see [Amazon EKS Worker Node IAM Role](worker_node_IAM_role.md)\.
+For more information, see [Amazon EKS worker node IAM role](worker_node_IAM_role.md)\.
 **Important**
 We recommend using a role that is not currently in use by any self\-managed node group, or that you plan to use with a new self\-managed node group\.
-For more information, see [Deleting a Managed Node Group](delete-managed-node-group.md)\.
+For more information, see [Deleting a managed node group](delete-managed-node-group.md)\.
    + **Subnets** — Choose the subnets to launch your managed nodes into\.
 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.
 **Important**
 If any of the subnets are public subnets, then we recommend that you enable automatic public IP address assignment for the public subnets before 04/20/2020\.
 If public IP address assignment is not enabled for a public subnet before 04/20/2020, then any managed nodes that you deploy to that public subnet on or after 04/20/2020 will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before 03/26/2020 using an [Amazon EKS AWS CloudFormationVPC template](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
-For information about how to enable public IP address assignment for a subnet, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+For information about how to enable public IP address assignment for a subnet, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the worker node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that is assigned a public IP address\.
-For more information about this change, see [Upcoming Changes to IP Assignment for EKS Managed Node Groups](http://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups)\.
+For more information about this change, see [Upcoming changes to IP assignment for EKS managed node groups](http://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups)\.
    + **Remote Access** — \(Optional\) You can enable SSH access to the nodes in your managed node group\.
 Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
 Complete the following steps to enable remote access\.
 **Note**
 We highly recommend enabling remote access when you create your node group\.
 You cannot enable remote access after the node group is created\.

      1. Select the check box to **Allow remote access to nodes**\.

      1. For **SSH key pair**, choose an Amazon EC2 SSH key to use\.
-For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the Amazon EC2 User Guide for Linux Instances\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the Amazon EC2 User Guide for Linux Instances\.

      1. For **Allow remote access from**, choose **All** to allow SSH access from anywhere on the Internet \(0\.0\.0\.0/0\), or select a security group to allow SSH access from instances that belong to that security group\.
    + **Tags** — \(Optional\) You can choose to tag your Amazon EKS managed node group\.
 These tags do not propagate to other resources in the node group, such as Auto Scaling groups or instances\.
-For more information, see [Tagging Your Amazon EKS Resources](eks-using-tags.md)\.
+For more information, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.
    + **Kubernetes labels** — \(Optional\) You can choose to apply Kubernetes labels to the nodes in your managed node group\.

 1. On the **Set compute configuration** page, fill out the parameters accordingly, and then choose **Next**\.